houen/www.houen.net/_pages/work-guide.md

 #### How do you achieve it?
 By making it an explicit requirement.
 And then doing the work to ensure it happens and stays that way:

 - Have a regular work task to make sure Development and Product are still in sync with Business on terms.
+- Business is the one deciding what to name terms.
+They should be agreed on after proper thought and discussion, and then development should follow this
 - If a term changes in Business or is wrong in Development for whatever reason, change it.
+- Business should not change the terms often.
+It should be understood that changing terms costs real time and effort for Development.
+If a term needs to change, it should.
+But proper care should be taken in choosing terms well.
 - Changing terms used in code should be a separate ticket in its own right.
 It is important work, not an afterthought.

 ### Reviewing pull requests